 Updated 2026 · Based on median market data for Charlottesville, VA

 The median monthly rent in Charlottesville, VA is $1,960, translating to $23,520 in annual gross rental income per unit.
-The rent-to-price ratio is 0.43% — well below the 1% rule, making pure cash flow investing challenging at median prices.
+The rent-to-price ratio is 0.43% — well below the 1% rule, making pure cash flow investing challenging at median prices and requiring investors to target below-median purchases or value-add strategies.
+For context, a 0.43% rent-to-price ratio means that for every $100,000 invested in property, you collect approximately $431/mo in gross rent.
+The gross rent multiplier of 19.3x means it takes 19.3 years of gross rent to equal the purchase price — a high ratio that reflects price appreciation outpacing rent growth.

 Renters in Charlottesville spend approximately 41% of the local median household income ($57,250) on rent.
-This exceeds the standard 30% affordability threshold, suggesting rent growth may face resistance — but it also means a large portion of the population finds buying even more out of reach, supporting rental demand.
+This exceeds the standard 30% affordability threshold, suggesting rent growth may face resistance — but it also means a large portion of the population finds buying even more out of reach, supporting deep rental demand.
+Landlords should be cautious about aggressive rent increases and focus instead on tenant retention to minimize costly turnover.

 The vacancy rate in Charlottesville is 5.2%.
 This is a healthy vacancy rate that indicates balanced supply and demand.
 You should be able to find quality tenants without extended vacancies, though expect normal turnover periods of 2-4 weeks between tenants.
+Budget for one month of vacancy per year in your underwriting to be conservative.
 Population growth of 0.7% annually provides stable demand.

 Charlottesville's GRM (price divided by annual rent) is 19.3x.
 A GRM above 16x means the property is expensive relative to its income.
-Investors here are typically betting on appreciation rather than current cash flow.
+Investors here are typically betting on appreciation rather than current cash flow, which adds risk if the appreciation thesis does not materialize.
 For comparison, the national average GRM for investment-grade rentals is approximately 13-15x.
+To beat Charlottesville's median GRM, target properties where you can achieve rents above $1,960 through renovations, better marketing, or targeting underserved tenant segments — or buy at a discount to the $455,000 median price.
+Every point lower on GRM translates to roughly 0.5-0.8% improvement in your cap rate.

 Charlottesville vs Virginia state average and national average across key investment metrics.
 Charlottesville's cap rate is below both benchmarks — deal sourcing is critical here.